smeggins/RedAcademyPong/README.md

 ## alpha 6:

     Ball.js
-        *... i was over thinking it. re-read the slides and realised i only needed to multiply my vars by -1...
+        *... i was over thinking it. re-read the slides and realized i only needed to multiply my vars by -1...
         *adds bounce on all 4 sides...
-        *renamed collison method to fit with what the project slides wanted me to name it...
+        *renamed collision method to fit with what the project slides wanted me to name it...

 ## alpha 5:

     Problem:
         *I cant get the horizontal bounce to work for some reason. been at it for a while so it's time for another git push regardless.
 Want to figure this out before school tonight...
     Ball.js
-        *added movement and verticle bounce to ball...
+        *added movement and vertical bounce to ball...

 ## alpha 4: